|

 building in Lubbock (1970).

-down in Lubbock, Texas, leaving a path of destruction covering twenty five square miles.
+touched down in Lubbock, Texas, leaving a path of destruction covering twenty

 Photograph Collection, 1970